pybamm-team/PyBaMM/results/2019_08_sulzer_thesis/README.md

 # Results: Valentin Sulzer's Thesis

-This file contains the scripts used to generate results for the thesis of @tinosulzer
+This folder contains the scripts used to generate results for Valentin Sulzers thesis

 ## Chapter 3 - Simplified models for slow discharge